chigozieorunta/wp-page-assembler/README.md

   </li><br/>
   <li>
     <strong>Widgetify HTML Container</strong><br/>
-    To HTML container helps you add raw HTML code into your page by adding its widget to your page.
+    The HTML container helps you add raw HTML code into your page by adding its widget to your page.
   </li><br/>
   <li>
     <strong>Widgetify Icon Group</strong><br/>